 Example of a trigger: the selection icon in the input field

-Add button: This trigger can be useful if users need to add an item to a list.
+This trigger can be useful if users need to add an item to a list.
 For example, the dialog could help users select the product from a large product catalog.
-Clicking OK in the footer toolbar of the dialog adds the selected products to the list.
+Clicking Select in the footer toolbar of the dialog adds the selected products to the list.

-The single-select version does not need an OK button in the footer toolbar because the selected entry is taken over and closed as soon as a user selects an item from the table.
+The single-select version does not need a Select button in the footer toolbar because the selected entry is taken over and closed as soon as a user selects an item from the table.
 If applicable, the entry is displayed in the field from which the dialog was triggered.
 Alternatively, a toast message can be shown if necessary.

 If selections need to be memorized in order to help users make corrections, you can set the RememberSelections property to true.
-This restores the selection to the state it was in when the dialog was last opened as soon as users exit the dialog via OK or Cancel.
+This restores the selection to the state it was in when the dialog was last opened as soon as users exit the dialog via Select or Cancel.
 The interaction flow of the RememberSelections property is shown and explained in the select dialog article.